2013–14 Football League One

 The 2013–14 Football League One (referred to as Sky Bet League One for sponsorship reasons) is the tenth season of the league under its current title and twenty-first season under its current league division format.
 The season began on 2 August 2013 and finished on 3 May 2014 with all matches that day kicking off simultaneously.

 Of the 24 teams which participate, seventeen of these remain following the 2012–13 Football League One.
 They are joined by three teams from 2012–13 Football League Championship, and four teams from the 2012–13 Football League Two.
-Wolverhampton Wanderers achieved the highest point tally ever in the history of League One with 103 points.

 Changes from last season

 Team changes

 The following teams have changed division since the 2012–13 season.